Birch vs Avocado Mattress

 The price tag really reflects that you are investing in better sleep and a better world.
 We also will always try to find you the best discounts and coupons on our Mattress Deals page, so check there and check the current listings on the Birch or Avocado websites to make sure you are getting the best price possible.

-Whatever you decide, we hope this has helped you get a better handle on the world of natural and organic mattresses.
-If you are still searching, maybe check out some of our other mattress comparisons.
-Thanks for stopping by the Slumber Yard!
+Whatever you decide, we hope this has helped you get a better handle on the Birch vs Avocado mattress, and natural and organic mattresses in general.
+If you are still searching, you may want to visit our other mattress comparisons for more suggestions.
+Thanks for visiting the Slumber Yard!

 Birch and Avocado both compete in the online “bed-in-a-box” and they’ll be shipped for free right to your front door in a box about the size of standard golf bag.
 It is actually pretty insane, once you get your mattress unboxed and set up, to think that something so sturdy and resilient was ever able to fit in a box small enough to easily make it through your front door.
 Once that box is through your door, however, the unboxing process is pretty simple: just pull and unroll.
 Another reason we like latex hybrid mattresses is because they are made with such responsive materials (latex and springs), they will quickly pop right into shape when you unbox them, unlike, say, memory foam, which might take a few days to fully expand.
 These materials are a double-edged sword, however, because they can be pretty heavy, so we recommend having an extra person around to help the set up process go smoothly